How to Navigate the Challenges of Startup Growth

 - Hire for Culture Fit: Look for candidates who align with your company’s values and vision, not just their technical skills.

-- Invest in Employee Development: Offer training programs, mentorship, and growth opportunities to keep your team engaged and motivated.
+- Offer Growth Opportunities: Provide training, mentorship, and clear career paths to keep employees engaged and motivated.

-- Foster a Positive Work Environment: Encourage open communication, recognize achievements, and prioritize work-life balance to reduce turnover.
+- Foster a Positive Work Environment: Encourage open communication, recognize achievements, and prioritize work-life balance to build a strong company culture.

 How to Overcome It: